netappzone/best-football-team/README.md

 ## To run the app:

-- create a .env environment with the following parameters:BASE_URL & APP_API_KEY
+- create a .env environment with the following parameters: BASE_URL & APP_API_KEY
+- I used 'https://api.football-data.org' as the BASE_URL
 - update the dependencies by running `flutter pub get`
 - use `flutter run` to run the project on your emulator
 - use `flutter build apk` to build the app